sijusuresh/mylibrary/Readme.md

-This is a web application developed on Spring Boot and Java for maintaining Movie details.
+This is a web application developed on Spring Boot and Java for maintaining Movie details demonstrating some of the MarkLogic key features of search API.

 Project instructions will help lead you to install and run application in windows environment, can run in any platform with minimal changes.

 Project Setup